Jackie Oliver: Driving career

 For 1973, Shadow entered F1, and Oliver was nominated as team leader.
 The Shadow DN1 proved a difficult chassis, and once again his season was blighted by mechanical errors.
 However, in the Canadian Grand Prix he ran well, and many believe he actually won the race, but the lap charts were thrown into confusion by a rain shower meaning multiple pit-stops, and a staggeringly inept deployment of a pace car by the organisers.
 As it was, Oliver was classified third, his only points finish of the year.

 1974 saw Oliver concentrate on CanAm, taking the series title for Shadow.
 He was becoming more involved in the management side of Shadow, but would compete in Formula 5000 for the team for three seasons, and even briefly returned to F1, finishing fifth in the 1977 Race of Champions, and taking 9th in the Swedish Grand Prix.

-He also competed in 8 NASCAR Cup Series races between 1971 and 1972, the majority of them for Donlavey Racing.
+Oliver also competed in eight NASCAR Cup Series races between 1971 and 1972, the majority of them for Donlavey Racing.
 He attempted the 1972 Daytona 500 but failed to qualify.